Modified Macdonald polynomials and integrability: The polynomials

 where $f(a)=(a t;q)_{\infty}/(a q;q)_{\infty}$, \cite[ch VI, sec 6, Ex.
 2(b)]{MacdBook}.
 Note that the sum in (\ref{eq:branchP}) can be restricted to $\m\preceq \l$ due to the presence of the indicator function in (\ref{eq:branchcoefP}).

 Branching rules, under certain constraints (see e.g. \cite{LW}), allow one to define symmetric polynomials in a recursive manner.
-Using this idea one can generalize Macdonald polynomials \cite{LW}; we pursue on such generalization here.
+Using this idea one can generalize Macdonald polynomials \cite{LW}; we pursue one such generalization here.

 First, let us define an evaluation homomorphism.
 Let $p_r$ be the $r$-th power sum symmetric function

 The functions $p_\l=\prod_{i=1}^N p_{\l_i}$ form a basis of $\LL_N$.
 Define the evaluation homomorphism $\pi^{x}_{y,z}$ (cf. \cite[p.
 338]{MacdBook})